m0rth1um/nsupdate/README.md

 ## Changelog

+**2017-01-28**

+- additional IPV6 parameters:
+- IPV6_USE_ONLY_PREFIX - YES if the final ip address should be built from the /64 prefix part and a self defined
+- IPV6_SUBNET - self defined subnet / host part

 **2015-12-03**

 - added some expect/shell scripts for getting the WAN ip address from your own DSL/WAN router (e.g. fritz.box) directly (via ssh)